daormar/thot/README.md

 Current Status
 --------------
 The Thot toolkit is under development.
-Original public versions of Thot date back to 2005 and did only include estimation of phrase-based models.
+Original public versions of Thot date back to 2005 [Ortiz et al., 2005] and did only include estimation of phrase-based models.
 By contrast, current version offers several new features that had not been previously incorporated.

 Current work is mainly focused on adding the minimal documentation that is required to access the whole functionality implemented by the